first-storm/henkaiki/docs/api.md

 # API Documentation

 This document provides detailed information about the API endpoints, input and output formats, and how to use these APIs to interact with the article management system.
-This is v1 version of API, and it is already frozen.
-New features will arrive in v2 API.

 ## Overview